 2. DON’T feel that you need to “go it alone” or do it all at once: ask for help!
 Rally the family, grab a sibling, bribe a boyfriend….pour a couple cups of tea and get started.
 The more hands the merrier, and before you know it everything will have that seasonal sparkle you’ve been waiting for.
 My Mom and I are quite the team…we knock holiday decorating out in a few hours tops!
 I began to decorate our favorite lamp with a simple wreath and a few glittery ornaments, but Mom made it really POP with additional holly sprigs and bright bulbs.
 It takes a village! 😉

 3. DO plan to add new items earlier in the year so that you DON’T break the bank: we are semi-famous for bargain hunting at this point LOL and we couldn’t deck the halls the way we love without stocking up when the time is right!
 The best time to add GREAT deals to your collection, is in January right after Christmas.
 When Christmas items go on sale…hit those sales with a vengeance to add a few spankin’ new additions to your decor plan without putting a hole in your wallet.
+You can get almost all kinds of decor on discount right after the holidays.
+Get some Christmas Time Photo Canvas Prints for the wall, or festoon lights, or cute baubles and ornaments for the tree-all at hopefully reduced prices!

 4. DON’T be afraid to get crafty with household items: Last year we loved our muffin tin votives so much that we took them for a new spin.
 This year we crafted our baking pans into Christmas savvy staples to create a cozy kitchen.
 To achieve the height needed for this tin-trio, we added dimension by turning over a bundt pan on an existing pedastal candle holder.
 By adding a touch of recycled produce netting and a jolly Santa…we baked up a new favorite.
 Our ornate lime green tree ornaments found a new home in a loaf pan, and of course…tea lights came to the party with bells on the mini cupcake tray!
 Click HERE for the 3P Original!